 Have you ever played or watched a professional hockey game?
 If you have you’re probably familiar with its basic rules and dynamics.
 With its speed and its frequent physical contact, ice hockey has become one of the most popular international sports.

 The game is an Olympic sport, and worldwide there are more than a million registered players performing regularly in leagues.
-Whether you’re a fan or an outsider, here are some interesting facts about ice hockey that’ll surely surprise you!
+Whether you’re a fan or an outsider, here are some fun facts about ice hockey that’ll surely surprise you!

 The popularity of this sport is crystal-clear now, but its first appearance in history has been heavily debated.

 Some say that the Irish and French played a version back in the 1700s, but others say that Canadians invented it in the mid-1800s.

 Most people consider its rightful birthplace to be in Canada, where hockey is the country’s national sport.

 3. Gross – but true!